 - MLBTR Originals - Edward Creech gathers all our original analysis and reporting in one place every Sunday night.

 On this date in 2005, the Diamondbacks send Troy Glaus and highly touted infield prospect Sergio Santos to the Blue Jays in exchange for Gold Glove second baseman Orlando Hudson and starter Miguel Batista.
-Toronto’s active off-season in which the team has also signed starter A.J.
-Burnett, closer B.J.
-Ryan and first baseman Lyle Overbay convinced the third baseman to waive his limited no-trade clause.
+Toronto’s active off-season convinced Glaus to waive his limited no-trade clause and head up north.
 As for Santos, he never made his mark as an infielder, but instead found his success on the mound.
-Here's this week's look around the baseball blogosphere..
+Here’s this week’s look around the baseball blogosphere..

 - Baseball Hot Corner has Alex Anthopoulos’ five worst deals.